TheAspens/boinc-server-test/README.md

+# DEPRECATED
+This repository is now maintained under the BOINC organization at https://github.com/BOINC/boinc-server-test

 # boinc-server-test
 This project contains code that will build BOINC in docker containers based on https://github.com/marius311/boinc-server-docker and then execute a series of tests.